UniFi Cloud Gateway Max (UCG-MAX) Review: Specs, Performance, and Comparisons

 - Support for Ubiquiti's CyberSecure subscription service (powered by Proofpoint)

-The UCG-MAX is compatible with CyberSecure ($99/year), which provides real-time threat intelligence and enhanced content filtering.
-Larger enterprise gateways support CyberSecure Enterprise ($499/year) for advanced threat protection, but for small business deployments, the standard CyberSecure tier offers excellent protection.
+The UCG-MAX is compatible with CyberSecure ($99/year), which adds real-time threat intelligence and enhanced URL filtering.
+Larger enterprise gateways support CyberSecure Enterprise ($499/year), but for most small business deployments the standard tier covers the essentials.

 VLAN Support and Network Segmentation

-To enhance security and network performance, the UCG-MAX supports Virtual Local Area Networks (VLANs) and network segmentation:
+The UCG-MAX supports Virtual Local Area Networks (VLANs) for network segmentation:

 - Create up to 10 separate networks under the intrusion prevention system